Generative AI Practices, Literacy, and Divides: An Empirical Analysis in the Italian Context: Results

+As a first layer of analysis, we examine the extent and drivers of GenAI chatbot adoption by comparing it with other LTs.
+Specifically, we investigate which demographic and socioeconomic factors are associated with higher or lower likelihood of adoption, as well as prior LT experience.
+We complement this analysis with qualitative insights into the reasons behind (un)willingness to adopt.

-\paragraph{GenAI Chatbots Drive Shift from existing Technologies} When GenAI users were asked whether the onset of GenAI chatbots had affected how and if they used other digital technologies, 34.6\% reported a definitive shift, while an additional 18.3\% were unsure.
-Specifically for LTs, we find technology-specific displacement patterns (Figure~\ref{fig:usage_shift_breakdown}.b).
-Assisted writing tools face the most substantial replacement by GenAI chatbots (24.5\% partial, 19.8\% complete replacement) — an expected outcome given their text-generation capabilities, which also allow drafting text from scratch.
-Notably, web search experiences meaningful displacement (34\% partial, 5\% complete), suggesting that users bypass traditional query-based information retrieval in favor of conversational interfaces that provide targeted, synthesized responses.\footnote{We are unable to conclusively distinguish whether users solely conduct searches within conversational interfaces or refer to using synthesized AI overview features (e.g., Google's AI Overviews, launched in Italy in March 2024), which are already affecting webpage traffic~\citep{giuffrida2025google}.}
+\paragraph{Adoption Rates and Drivers} Figure~\ref{fig:usage_shift_breakdown}.a presents adoption rates across six LTs, offering a comparative view of the extent of GenAI chatbot diffusion.
+GenAI chatbots adoption (80\%) follows the near-universal usage of machine translation (94\%), but surpasses established technologies such as voice assistants (72\%) like Siri and Alexa, which have been popular for years.
+By contrast, speech transcript and text-to-speech remain considerably less prevalent, suggesting that longevity alone does not guarantee uptake.
+Besides, our data show that GenAI chatbots centralize activities from other technologies.
+When GenAI users were asked whether the onset of GenAI chatbots had affected how and if they used other digital technologies, 35\% reported a definitive shift, while an additional 18\% were unsure.
+Technology-specific patterns are visible in Figure~\ref{fig:usage_shift_breakdown}.b, with assisted writing facing the most substantial replacement (24\% partial, 20\% complete) and web search experiencing meaningful displacement (34\% partial, 5\% complete), indicating that users complement their information diet bypassing traditional online queries.\footnote{We note that AI-augmented search features (e.g., Google's AI Overviews, launched in Italy in March 2024) may also contribute to web search displacement~\citep{giuffrida2025google}.
+To mitigate this ambiguity, our survey specifically targets GenAI users only, respondents who access GenAI chatbots via conversational interfaces.}

-\paragraph{Usability as a Pathway to GenAI Chatbot Usage} To understand the mechanisms driving GenAI chatbot growth, we asked participants who reported replacing other technologies with GenAI ($n=624$) to select reasons from six multiple-choice options (i.e., convenience, flexibility \& personalization, accuracy, reliability, transparency, besides ``other'').
-The results reveal that the shift stems primarily from practical advantages rather than higher performance or trustworthiness: convenience (38\%) and flexibility/personalization (30\%) dominate users' motivations, while accuracy (19\%), reliability (8\%), and transparency (2\%) play secondary roles.
-Accordingly, the displacement of existing specialized technologies seems driven more by usability improvements and novel interaction paradigms in user-friendly interfaces that reduce friction in user workflows across multiple functionalities rather than a sense of trust.
+To understand GenAI chatbot diffusion, we asked participants who reported replacing other technologies ($n=624$) to select reasons from six multiple-choice options (i.e., convenience, flexibility \& personalization, accuracy, reliability, transparency, besides ``other'').
+The results reveal that the shift stems primarily from practical advantages: convenience (38\%) and flexibility/personalization (30\%) dominate users' motivations, while accuracy (19\%), reliability (8\%), and transparency (2\%) play secondary roles.